 - Students must follow the schedule they have indicated on the attendance schedule form or contract. - Students who arrive at school tardy are required to call the school prior to their scheduled start time.
 No one will be permitted to clock in later than 30 minutes past their scheduled start time without a professional note excusing the tardiness. - Morning theory class starts promptly at 9:00 A.M.
 If a student calls prior to their scheduled start time but arrives tardy they will not be permitted into theory class but instead will take tickets on the Student Clinic floor.
-Habitual tardiness could delay graduation or cause the student to not meet required number of theory hours set forth by the State Board of Cosmetology and the graduation requirements set forth by the school. - Students are responsible to make up any work missed in theory and practical classes they do not attend. - Students are permitted to be absent no more than 10% of their monthly contracted scheduled hours.
+Habitual tardiness could delay graduation or cause the student to not meet required number of theory hours set forth by the State Board of Cosmetology and the graduation requirements set forth by the school. - Students are responsible to make up any work missed in theory and practical classes they do not attend.
+Doors open at 8:00 a.m. at the Boardman, Alliance, Brunswick, Willoughby, Niles, and North Olmsted campuses for students to have the opportunity to make up missed hours, work and tests during study hall.
+The Niles campus has evening hours for their students to make up missed hours, work and tests.
+Students who arrive prior to their scheduled start time must still attend their contracted schedule.
+Arriving earlier than the student's contracted start time does not allow for leaving earlier than the contracted end time.
+If a student has an appointment that they are not able to reschedule for a time that does not conflict with their contracted school schedule, they are permitted to leave for the appointment and return to school only with a professional note showing the date and time of the appointment. - Students are permitted to be absent no more than 10% of their monthly contracted scheduled hours.
 Any hours missed exceeding 10% of their monthly contracted scheduled hours are required to have a professional excuse.
 An absence is defined as missing all or part of your contracted scheduled hours, including, but not limited to being tardy, sent home, leaving by your own decision, vacation, illness, or appointments.
 All hours missed, whether excused, unexcused, or vacation, must be made up prior to student's contract ending date to avoid Extra Instructional charges. - There will be a \$50.00 charge for any additional schedule change after your contract is signed.
-Schedule changes are not permitted once the student has been scheduled 50% of the of their original contracted scheduled hours. - The office must be notified in writing of vacation days prior to the dates. - If you do not come to school in the proper school uniform, you will be sent home. - Students are obligated to attend school for 16 Saturday hours each calendar month.
-Failing to fulfill this obligation will result in a mandatory schedule change so that the student will meet the graduation requirements or termination. - If a student is scheduled off for any particular day, they may come in for extra hours at any time. - Daily service sheets are to be filled in by the student and signed by the instructor in charge at the end of every day. - Please be aware that 30 consecutive days of absences is cause for termination in accordance with state and federal rules.
+Schedule changes are not permitted once the student has been scheduled 50% of their original contracted scheduled hours. - The office must be notified in writing of vacation days prior to the dates. - If you do not come to school in the proper school uniform, you will be sent home. - Students are obligated to attend school for 16 Saturday hours each calendar month.
+Failing to fulfill this obligation will result in a mandatory schedule change so that the student will meet the graduation requirements or termination. - If a student is scheduled off for any particular day, they may come in for extra hours at any time as long as they attend a minimum of 3 consecutive hours. - The Ohio State Cosmetology and Barber Board allows for all students to attend a total of 10 aggregate hours each day. - Daily service sheets are to be filled in by the student and signed by the instructor in charge at the end of every day. - Please be aware that 30 consecutive days of absences is cause for termination in accordance with state and federal rules.